 The origin of the internal critic varies from person to person, but in many cases it mirrors early, painful interactions with important people.
 Internal critics can also serve as a preemptive defense against vulnerability and rejection (beating others to the punch as it were).
 But most often, they serve as the cruel enforcers of our deeply held perfectionism.
 People who can’t tolerate a “shitty first draft” (a wonderful term coined by Anne Lamott) are people who can’t tolerate imperfection in themselves.

 Internal critics are the enemy of creativity because they shut down our work before it has a chance to move from “shitty” to something truly unexpected and beautiful.
 It narrows and often halts creative exploration and risk-taking altogether.
 If you want to become good at your chosen creative medium, neutralizing your internal critic is a crucial first step.
 But how exactly do we part with this ruthless part of ourselves?

 Building tolerance for our initial shitty efforts is key.
 And there are numerous tools to accomplish this, many of which you can find in creativity books or classes.
 But more than likely, the internal critic lurks in more than one area of your life.
 It may be ruining your relationships and causing distress at work.
 It might even be fueling anxiety and depression.
 If this is the case, let’s talk.
-No one has to live with an internal enemy like this.
-Working together we can uproot this self-defeating part of self and replace it with a constructive and encouraging presence.
+Working together we can transform this self-defeating part of self into a constructive and encouraging presence.
 You’ll likely see an increase in creative output and a new enjoyment of the creative process.
 The blank page or canvas will no longer strike fear but invite exciting possibilities.